MicrosoftDocs/powerapps-docs/powerapps-docs/user/email-template-create.md

 Start with an existing template to create an email template faster and with less effort.
 The template is pre-populated with data.
 All you need to do is customize it for your needs.

  When you create a template from an existing template, irrespective of the [enhanced email template editor option](cs-email-template-builder.md) setting, the app displays the newly-created email template in the following template editors:
-  - Enhanced email template page: If the selected email template was created with the Enhanced email template experience.
+  - Enhanced email template: If the selected email template was created with the enhanced email template.
-  - Default email template page: If the selected template was created with the default email template experience
+  - Default email template: If the selected template was created with the default email template.

 :::image type="content" source="media/email-start-with-existing-templates-1a.png" alt-text="Screenshot that shows existing email templates to start from.":::